engineyard/scaley/README.md

 ## Glossary ##

 * ***Group***: A representation of an autoscaling group; made up of Scaling Servers, a Scaling Script, a Strategy, and an optional Stop Script
-* ***Individual***: A Stragegy that dictates that only a single Scaling Server is to be scaled during a given Scaling Event
+* ***Individual***: A Strategy that dictates that only a single Scaling Server is to be scaled during a given Scaling Event
 * ***Legion***: A Strategy that dictates that all Scaling Servers in the Group are to be scaled in the same direction during a given Scaling Event
-* ***Scaling Server***: A server that is part of the group and is a candidate for state changes during a Scaling Event
+* ***Scaling Server***: A server that is part of the Group and is a candidate for state changes during a Scaling Event
 * ***Scaling Script***: An external script that determines if the Group should be scaled up or down at any given time, reflected by its return code (1 = down, 2 = up, all else = no change)
 * ***Scaling Event***: An attempt to scale the Group up or down, locking the group for all other operations until complete
 * ***Stop Script***: An external script that, given the IP of a server that is about to be stopped, takes care of shutdown procedures for services on that server that are not handled gracefully during a power cut.
 Examples of note are things like Sidekiq workers, Resque workers, etc.
-* ***Strategy***: The manner in which the Group is to be scaled.
+* ***Strategy***: The manner in which a Group is scaled.
 Both Individual and Legion are currently implemented strategies, and the default strategy is Legion.

 ## Configuration ##